ADHD confession: I’ve lost count of how many unused planners are in my house.

-3. You were solving for the wrong problem.
+3. They're trying to solve the wrong problem.

 The solution: Get clear on your goals for this planner.
 What organizational problems in your everyday life are causing you the most stress?
 And how will a planner — as opposed to an app or tool you already have — solve for them?
 Bonus points if you reflect on what has and hasn’t worked for you in the past.

-5. It isn’t synced with other areas of your life.
+5. It isn’t synced with other areas of their life.

 The solution: Be intentional about where all of your information lives.
 The fewer containers, the less there is to juggle!
 One digital calendar and one planner is more than enough to capture everything you need to.
 Eliminate any unnecessary apps, calendars, or notebooks if you can.

+So, how do we choose the right planner that will actually stick?
 Excellent question.
-The best planner is the one that works for you, but these guidelines should help point you in the right direction:
+The best planner is the one that works for you, but these questions should help guide you in the right direction:

 Are you trying to track appointments or make to-do lists — or both?
 Are you trying to manage your household or keep on task at work?
 Are you trying to remember future tasks or focusing on one day at a time?
 How will a specific planner meet those needs?